learning-zone/react-basics/README.md

 * Plan to implement own `shouldComponentUpdate()` lifecycle method.

 #### Q. ***How Virtual-DOM is more efficient than Dirty checking?***
+**React Virtual DOM**

+In React, Each time the DOM updates or data of page changes, a new Virtual DOM representation of the user interface is made.
+It is just a lightweight copy or DOM.

+Virtual DOM in React has almost same properties like a real DOM, but it can not directly change the content on the page.
+Working with Virtual DOM is faster as it does not update anything on the screen at the same time.
+In a simple way, Working with Virtual DOM is like working with a copy of real DOM nothing more than that.

+Updating virtual DOM in ReactJS is faster because ReactJS uses

+1. It is efficient diff algorithm.
+1. It batched update operations
+1. It efficient update of sub tree only
+1. It uses observable instead of dirty checking to detect change

+**How Virtual DOM works in React**

+When we render a JSX element, each virtual DOM updates.
+This approach updates everything very quickly.
+Once the Virtual DOM updates, React matches the virtual DOM with a virtual DOM copy that was taken just before the update.
+By Matching the new virtual DOM with pre-updated version, React calculates exactly which virtual DOM has changed.
+This entire process is called **diffing**.

+When React knows which virtual DOM has changed, then React updated those objects. and only those object, in the real DOM.
+React only updates the necessary parts of the DOM.
+React\'s reputation for performance comes largely from this innovation.

+In brief, here is what happens when we update the DOM in React:

+1. The entire virtual DOM gets updated.
+1. The virtual DOM gets compared to what it looked like before you updated it.
+React matches out which objects have changed.
+1. The changed objects and the changed objects only get updated on the real DOM.
+1. Changes on the real DOM cause the screen to change finally.

 #### Q. ***Is setState() is async?
 Why is setState() in React Async instead of Sync?***
 #### Q. ***What are controlled and uncontrolled components in React?***
 #### Q. ***What is React.cloneElement?
 And the difference with this.props.children?***